This article contains affiliate links. Please read my disclosure for more info.

-To further illustrate the variety in part 1, here you can view more pictures about masking tapes in assorted colors, patterns, themes and designs.
+To further illustrate the variety of products in part 1, here you can view more pictures about masking tapes in assorted colors, patterns, themes and designs.

 For instance, you can find different feel for the same theme.
-Let’s say travel theme, this can be cute and whimsical while the other one can be vintage.
+Let’s say travel theme, it can be cute and whimsical or it can be vintage and nostalgic.

 When I first came across washi tape, I’d no clue about what it was and how many in the market actually.

 I’d heard about the pretty tapes on the internet and in the crafts magazines but just didn’t pay much attention to it until one fine day.

 I stumbled upon them in a book shop and saw them in real.
 Honestly speaking, I was not sure what to do with the tape I bought other than wrapping up the books.